cue-lang/cue/doc/ref/spec.md

 a general purpose scripting language for creating scripts as well as simple servers, also expressed in CUE.

-CUE was designed with cloud configuration, and related systems, in mind, but is not limited to this domain.
+CUE was designed with cloud configuration and related systems in mind, but is not limited to this domain.
 It derives its formalism from relational programming languages.
 This formalism allows for managing and reasoning over large amounts of